-Below is a list of possible presentations and workshops that I can facilitate for organizations.
+Below is a list of possible keynotes, presentations, and workshops that I can facilitate for organizations.
 This list is by no means exhaustive.
 Basically I can do almost anything related to K-12 leadership, digital leadership, technology issues for postsecondary faculty, school law, and/or data-based decision-making.
 I’m also sometimes asked to give presentations to small businesses, nonprofits, and local governments regarding social media and marketing.
 I always custom design my work to meet the individual needs of your organization.
 Please contact me if you have any questions about these topics.

 - Looking for something deeper and ongoing?
 Learn about the 5- and 7-day Innovation Academies that I can facilitate!